t0team/laravel-panel/features/make-table.md

 ### Add Header
 You can add header to table by `addHeader` & `addHeaders` methods:
 !!!warning
-These Items are added to the end of the table
+These Items are added to the end of the previous items !!!
-!!!

 ```php